Aiven-Open/klaw-docs/docs/docs/Concepts/promotion.md

 Once a topic is created in the base environment it is then possible to promote this to the next higher level environment.
-This will create a promotion request that can be reviewed, approved, or declined by the requester's teammates. **Topic Overview** view where the topic can be promoted will show all the environments the topic is now configured on.
+This will create a promotion request that can be reviewed, approved, or declined by the requester's teammates. **Topic Overview** view, where the topic can be promoted, will show all the the environments the topic is now configured on.

 ### Promote a topic